ArchipelagoMW/Archipelago/docs/options api.md

 ### Option Checking
 Options are parsed by `Generate.py` before the worlds are created, and then the option classes are created shortly after world instantiation.
-These are created as attributes on the MultiWorld and can be accessed with `self.o.my_option_name`.
-This is the option class, which supports direct comparison methods to relevant objects (like comparing a Toggle class to a `bool`).
+These are created as attributes on the MultiWorld and can be accessed with `self.options.my_option_name`.
+This is an instance of the option class, which supports direct comparison methods to relevant objects (like comparing a Toggle class to a `bool`).
 If you need to access the option result directly, this is the option class's `value` attribute.
 For our example above we can do a simple check:
 ```python